anticverse/.github/profile/README.md

 i: Lodom Creations Game Studio is part of our lodge and technology team.
 <br>
-ii: Ad Astra Yazılım ve Bilişim Ltd. Co. is part of our lodge and technology team.
+ii: Ad Astra Software and Information is part of our lodge and technology team.

 ## Lodge Introduction